Azure-Samples/video-analyzer-iot-edge-python/README.md

 The 'src' folder contains three sub-folders

-* **cloud-to-device-console-app** - This folder contains a Python app that enables you to invoke direct methods of Azure Video Analyzer on IoT Edge module, with parameters defined by you in a JSON file (operations.json).
+* **cloud-to-device-console-app** - This folder contains a Python app that enables you to invoke direct methods of Azure Video Analyzer module, with parameters defined by you in a JSON file (operations.json).
-* **edge** - This folder has a few IoT Edge deployment manifest templates, along with sample code for an IoT Edge module (under 'modules' folder) that can be used in conjunction with the Azure Video Analyzer on IoT Edge module.
+* **edge** - This folder has a few IoT Edge deployment manifest templates, along with sample code for an IoT Edge module (under 'modules' folder) that can be used in conjunction with the Azure Video Analyzer module.

 ## Prerequisites